How do you gain the trust of your audience?

 Don’t confuse people by making them guess who you are and what you are offering.

-I don’t have time to search for hidden clues and links.
+You don’t have time to search for hidden clues and links.

-At this point I am usually too annoyed to google their name, and often, they only give their first name, so it is impossible to find them again anyhow, so I unsubscribe and move on to emails I can make sense of.
+I don’t know about you but, at this point I am usually too annoyed to google their name, and often, they only give their first name, so it is impossible to find them again anyhow, so I unsubscribe and move on to emails I can make sense of.